-This twenty-ninth in a series of calendars uses selections from the best-selling translation of Tao Te Ching, by Gia-fu Feng and Jane English, and from their edition of Chuang Tsu: Inner Chapters.
+This thirtieth in a series of calendars uses selections from the best-selling translation of Tao Te Ching, by Gia-fu Feng and Jane English, and from their edition of Chuang Tsu: Inner Chapters.
 Both books are illustrated with his calligraphy and her photographs.

 The Tao Te Ching, the esoteric but infinitely

 practical book written most probably in the sixth century B.C.

 by Lao Tsu, has been translated more frequently than any work